hlkwang/gitSandBox/README.md

-there's a typo in this readme, guesss what it is
+there's a typo in this readme, guess what it is